 Between the displays devoted to Reverse Flash and Savitar, there are a series of columns seemingly devoted to The Rogues.
 Here we see Leonard Snart's cold gun and Mick Rory's flame-thrower, along with Pied Piper's sonic gloves, the wand Cisco Ramon built to counter the powers of The Weather Wizard, one of Captain Boomerang's boomerangs and the swords wielded by The Samuraoid.
 We even see some more obscure items such as the helmet Jay Garrick was forced to wear as Zoom's prisoner, the yellow helmet General Wade Eiling wore when he was being mind-controlled by Gorilla Grodd and the magnetic gloves Barry Allen wore to safely grab the staff of Vandal Savage.

 The most frightening display in the Hall of Villains, at least in the mind of Nora West-Allen, belongs to the villain Cicada.
 What makes Cicada's display notable is not what it contains but what it does not hold.
 The only item on display in the furthest alcove of the Hall of Villains is a newspaper whose headline asks "Who Is Cicada?"
-It is a question that will surely dominate the upcoming episodes of The Flash.
+It is a question that came to dominate the first half of season 5 of The Flash.